 Texas COVID-19 Positivity Rate, Testing, Hospitalized Patients

-As more testing is done across the state, raw numbers of positive tests will continue to climb.
-Texas Gov. Greg Abbott said the positivity rate is one of the metrics they rely on to determine the spread of the 2019 novel coronavirus because it will show the daily percentage of those tests that are positive.
-In early to mid-April, the positivity rate averaged more than 10%.
+Texas Gov. Greg Abbott said the positivity rate is one of the metrics they rely on to determine the spread of COVID-19 because it will show the daily percentage of those tests that are positive.
+In early to mid-April 2020, the positivity rate averaged more than 10%.
 As the rate dropped, Abbott moved forward with his Open Texas plan to allow some businesses in the state to resume operations.
-Beginning June 23, the rate climbed above 10% -- the threshold Abbott said would be cause for alarm and remained there until early September when it finally dropped back below 10%.
+Beginning June 23, 2020, the rate climbed above 10% -- the threshold Abbott said would be cause for alarm and remained there until early September 2020 when it finally dropped back below 10%.
 The state later added two other positivity indexes, renaming the original metric the Reported Date and adding positivity indexes based on the date the sample was collected and on the date that the lab confirmed the sample as positive.

 See Case, Death Counts for North Texas, All 32 Counties